-Is it chippy though?
-Even though you may have porcelain pieces in your home that remind you of a fireclay farm sink’s material, you don’t have to freak about chipping.
+Is it chip-resistant?
+Even though you may have porcelain around your home that reminds you of a fireclay farm sink’s material, you don’t have to freak about chipping.

 Does it collect lots of scratches?
 While the sink’s finish may begin to show signs of wear with the years (I’m noticing subtle still-light signs of wear around the drain), it is highy scratch resistant.

-When I consider how much I throw at it, it truly does a remarkable job of resisting scratches.
+When I consider how much I throw at it, our sink truly does a remarkable job of resisting scratches.

 2. Is this sink style a passing trend?

-I think one of the reasons they are fashionable at the moment is because QUALITY has become fashionable.
+I think one of the reasons farm sinks are fashionable at the moment is because QUALITY has become fashionable.